St James the Great Anglican Church, Salt, Staffordshire.

 Whoever you are and wherever you are on a journey of faith you are most welcome.

-We are eight inclusive, friendly parishes within the church family of the Anglican Diocese of Lichfield.
-We are a team of churches and schools building God's inclusive kingdom of unconditional love.
+We are part of a group of ten inclusive, friendly church communities within the church family of the Anglican Diocese of Lichfield.
+We aim to be building God's inclusive kingdom of unconditional love as we try to follow Christ in the footsteps of Saint Chad.
+Saint Chad was the founding Bishop of our Diocese.
 You are always welcome.
 This particular church is an extremely welcoming church of Saint James', Salt, Staffordshire.
 We'd be delighted to meet you.
+Father Jason is our Parish Priest and Rector.

-Our Team covers the Staffordshire villages of Burston, Fradswell, Gayton, Hixon, Hopton, Milwich, Salt, Sandon, Stowe by Chartley and Weston.
+Our group of churches covers the Staffordshire villages of Burston, Fradswell, Gayton, Hixon, Hopton, Milwich, Salt, Sandon, Stowe by Chartley and Weston.
 It also includes the Mid Trent Academy Schools Trust that includes Saint Andrew's School, Weston and Saint Peter's School, Hixon.

 Shaped by inspirational leaders, each church and school interprets their Anglican identity and character to the local context.